Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 6. Reinsert the batteries into the Lock Pro / Lock .

-7. If the problem persists, we will escalate your feedback to our development team.
-Please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2